joomla/accessibility/docs/custom-elements/Message-Dialog-Modal.md

 A Dialog enables the user to get information or handle a form and enter data, without leaving the primary window.
 A Dialog starts when the user activates a button or a Link which acts as button.

-For accessibility this link or button should inform the user that it opens a Modal Dialog.
+For accessibility, this link or button should inform the user that it opens a Modal Dialog.

 **Description**:

 Dialogs are most often used to prompt the user to enter or respond to information.

-A dialog that is designed to interrupt workflow is usually modal. ****Windows under a modal dialog are inert.
-That is, users cannot interact with content outside an active dialog window.
-Inert content outside an active dialog is typically visually obscured or dimmed so it is difficult to discern, and in some implementations, attempts to interact with the inert content cause the dialog to close.
+A dialog that is designed to interrupt workflow is usually modal. ****Windows, under a modal dialog, are inert.
+That is, users cannot interact with content, outside an active dialog window.
+Inert content, outside an active dialog, is typically visually obscured or dimmed so it is difficult to discern and, in some implementations, attempts to interact with the inert content to cause the dialog to close.

-Modal Dialogs are only usable when JS is enabled.
+Modal Dialogs are only usable, when JS is enabled.

 ## Accessibility
 ### Accessibility specification